 Depression is a mental health condition that causes a persistent feeling of sadness and loss of interest.
 It affects how one feels, thinks, and behaves, which can lead to various emotional and physical problems.

-Copy: Depression can manifest suicidal thoughts, or thoughts about death to the individual.
+Depression can manifest suicidal thoughts, or thoughts about death to the individual.
+If you need emergency or immediate help, call 988.

 It's essential to seek professional help and support if you or someone you know is experiencing symptoms of depression.
 Effective treatments such as therapy, medication, and support groups can help individuals with depression manage their symptoms and improve their quality of life.